 Childminders, day care and play services in Wales are registered and inspected by the Care Inspectorate Wales (CIW).
-These inspections are currently unannounced although for child minders and open access play, CIW will normally telephone the service the week before they intend to inspect, to check the child minder’s availability and the operating times.
+These inspections are currently unannounced for childminders.
+CIW will normally telephone the service the week before they intend to inspect, to check the childminder’s availability and their operating times.

-CIW have changed the way they inspect from April 2016 .
-In future inspections CIW inspectors will spend more time at the service:
+CIW inspectors will spend time at the service:

 - speaking to children, parents and staff;

 - observing children and staff interaction with children;

-- looking at child records and other information to check they are regularly kept up to date such as: child protection polices, statement of purpose, first aid, fire risk assessments and DBS certificates;
+- looking at child records and other information to check they are regularly kept up to date such as: child protection polices, statement of purpose, first aid certificates, fire risk assessments and DBS certificates;

 - considering evidence about children’s development and well-being; and

 - discussing feedback with the relevant person/s

-Inspections have moved to a greater focus on child development and well-being outcomes.
+Inspections now have a greater focus on child development and well-being outcomes.
 When inspectors visit, they will consider four themes:

 - Care and development

 - Leadership and management

 The full inspection framework is available on CIW's website.
 Childcare settings in Wales providing funded education for 3 and 4-year-olds (Foundation Phase) and that have previously received inspections from both CIW and Estyn will in future have joint inspections from CIW and Estyn on the above themes and the additional themes of Learning and Teaching and Assessment.

 The CIW inspector will send their written report to the setting within 28 days.
 The setting then has 14 days to check the accuracy of the report, which may be amended if the inspector agrees there are factual errors.
 The final report will also be made available to parents.